Get fresh recipes, farm news, and discounts delivered straight to your inbox.

 - I never received my order.
 What do I do?

 First, check the shipment status of your order through the tracking information we provided in your Shipping Confirmation email.
 Note that larger orders may be sent in multiple boxes and may arrive on different days.
 Please be sure to check the individual tracking info for each shipment.
 We also recommend that you check back doors, side doors and check with neighbors.

-If it’s more than 2 days past the stated delivery date then please contact Customer Service and we’ll work with you to make it right!
+If it’s more than 2 days past the stated delivery date then please contact us and we’ll work with you to make it right!

 - My order arrived damaged.

 We’re sorry to hear about your experience.
-Please contact Customer Support as soon as possible.
+Please contact us as soon as possible.
 Let us know your name, your order number, and the damaged item(s) you received — photos are appreciated!
 We will be happy to replace the item(s) or issue a refund.

 - What is your stance on GMO/GE food?

 Lundberg Family Farms recognizes the consumer’s interest in knowing how their food was produced and what ingredients are present.
 For this reason, our products go through the Non-GMO Project’s verification process to assure that they have been produced according to best practices for genetically modified organism (GMO) avoidance.
 For more information, visit the About page.